Hematocrit Lab Test

 Remove the microhematocrit tubes from the centrifuge and examine the quality of the blood component layers.
 To produce the most accurate test results, the blood column should be divided into three distinct layers.

-- Locate the percentage markings closest to the top of RBC column.
+c.
+Locate the percentage markings closest to the top of the RBC column.
 Follow the lines to left or right to determine the subject’s hematocrit value.

 Is there always a direct correlation between the HCT and the number of circulating RBCs?